TACC/Lmod/docs/source/070_standard_modules.rst

 inherit the environment variables of the parent but do not normally inherit the shell aliases and functions.
 This statement fixes this.
 Under a "``refresh``", all the currently loaded modules are reloaded but in a special way.
-Only the functions which define alias and shell functions are active, all others functions are ignored.
+Only the functions which define aliases and shell functions are active, all others functions are ignored.

 The above is an example of how a site might provide a default set of modules that a user can override with a default collection.
-Site are, of course, free to setup Lmod any way they like.
+Sites are, of course, free to set up Lmod any way they like.
 The minimum required setup (for bash with z00_StdEnv.sh ) would be::

     if [ -z "$__Init_Default_Modules" ]; then
        export __Init_Default_Modules=1;

        module --initial_load restore
     else
        module refresh
     fi